 Early investments in companies like Microsoft, Amazon, Apple, and Google provided investors with massive returns.
-While they may be atypical for the market overall, it is exciting to consider how you may be able to replicate the results of investors who brought home 1,000 percent or better from a single stock.
+While they may be atypical for the market overall, it's exciting to consider how you may be able to replicate the results of investors who brought home 1,000% or better from a single stock.

 Each of these companies had an idea that changed the world.
-Microsoft helped put a computer on every desk in every workplace and most homes in the world.
+Microsoft helped put a computer on every desk in every workplace and in most homes in the world.
 Google changed how we search for information and monetized that search.
 Amazon changed how we shop.
 Apple changed how we use phones and the internet.
-And massive growth is not limited to the technology industry.
-Between 1996 and 1999, Walmart saw its stock price multiply six times as it cemented its position as the world’s largest brick and mortar retailer.

 GoPro promised to change how we capture and edit video, with its namesake GoPro camera at the front and center.
-After an IPO at $24 per share, the stock shot up to $86 per share over the following months.
+The stock shot up to $86 per share over the following months after an IPO at $24 per share.
 Then came a lengthy, slow decline that brought the stock down to around $5 per share as of late 2018.
-What happened at GoPro that made it different from Facebook, Google, and Amazon?
+It rebounded only slightly over the next few years, touching $11 as of November 2021—a far cry from the $86 shares of 2014.
+What happened at GoPro that made it different from Facebook (now Meta), Google, and Amazon?

 GoPro did not actually change the world.
 It just makes cameras.
-And while it sells over $1 billion worth of cameras every year, the company saw sales decline in 2016 and net profits turned into losses nearly every quarter for the past several years.
-Just because GoPro wanted to change the world does not mean it had the ability to do so, or even earn a profit.
+And while it sells over $1 billion worth of cameras every year, the company saw sales decline in 2016, and net profits turned into losses nearly every quarter for the next several years.
+GoPro wanted to change the world, but that doesn't mean it had the ability to do so, or even to earn a profit.